-- 2.2.
-Conformance with 2 CFR part 200: The Contractor shall use grant funds only in accordance with procedures, requirements, and principles specified in 2 CFR part 200. - If the Contractor is not subject to the audit requirements of 2 CFR part 200, the Contractor 2.3. shall submit one (1) copy of an audited financial report to the Department utilizing the guidelines set forth by the Comptroller General of the United States in "Standards for Audit of Governmental Organizations, Program Activities, and Functions," within ninety (90) days after contract completion date.
+2.3.
+If the Contractor is not subject to the requirements of 2 CFR part 200, the Contractor shall submit one (1) copy of an audited financial report to the Department utilizing the guidelines set forth by the Comptroller General of the United States in "Standards for Audit of Governmental Organizations, Program Activities, and Functions," within ninety (90) days after Contract/Grant completion date.

-3. Project Costs: Payment Schedule; Review by the State
+3. Project Costs; Payment Schedule; Review by the State

-3.1.
-Project Costs: As used in this Agreement, the term "Project Costs" means all expenses directly or indirectly incurred by the Contractor in the performance of the Project Activities, as determined by the State to be eligible and allowable for payment, in accordance with Public Law 102-550, as well as allowable cost standards set forth in 2 CFR part 200 as revised from time to time and with the rules, regulations, and guidelines established by the State.
-All subcontractors shall meet the requirements of 2 CFR part 200.
+- 3.1.
+Project Costs: As used in this Agreement, the term "Project Costs" shall mean all expenses directly or indirectly incurred by the Contractor in the performance of the Project Activities, as determined by the State to be eligible and allowable for payment in accordance with Public Law 102-550 as well as allowable cost standards set forth in 2 CFR part 200 as revised from time to time and with the rules, regulations, and guidelines established by the State.
+Nonprofit subcontractors shall meet the requirements of 2 CFR part 200. - 3.2.
+Continuum of Care funds may be used to pay for eligible costs listed in 24 CFR 578.39 through 578.63 when used to establish and operate projects under five program components: permanent housing; transitional housing; supportive services only; HMIS; and, in some cases, homeless prevention.
+Administrative costs are eligible for all components.
+All components are subject to the restrictions on combining funds for certain eligible activities in a single project found in 24 CFR 578.87(c).